 Q:1 Why and how did the writer jump from the plane?

 She wanted to show men that women are not inferior to them in any matter.
 That’s why she had written this essay, no doubt to encourage the women of the world.
 The purpose was to surprise and impress others.
-So, she chose to jump from an aero plane with a parachute.
+So, she chose to jump from an airplane with a parachute.
 It seemed to her a perfect adventure as it did not require any talent.
 It is something that women do not usually do.
-She was anxious to feel the rising of a small plane, taking the plunge in the open atmosphere and then descending slowly under the huge canopy of parachute.
+She was anxious to feel the rising of a small plane, taking the plunge in the open atmosphere and then descending slowly under the huge canopy of a parachute.
 She was assured that parachuting was as safe as swimming.
 She liked it because; she had little imagination to think of the dangers involved in it.

-Q:2 Describe the operation of parachute
+Q:2 Describe the operation of the parachute

 Q:3 What were the feelings of the writer when she jumped from the plane?